objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 Furthermore, this verification method should refrain from reading the file content.

 The goal is to implement effective caching in EO.
-To achieve the goal, we will briefly look at how frequently used build systems (such as ccache, Maven, Gradle) in order to gain a deeper understanding of the caching concepts employed within them and to development caching in EO.
+To achieve the goal, we will briefly look at how well-known used build systems (such as ccache, Maven, Gradle) in order to gain a deeper understanding of the caching concepts employed within them.

 <!--more-->